cloud-neutral-toolkit/rag-server.svc.plus/docs/xray-single-port-multi-user.md

 ## Non-Goals

 - Managing multiple inbound listeners or transport protocols.
-The scope is limited to updating `inbounds.settings.clients` for a single inbound.
+The scope is limited to updating the VLESS user list under `outbounds[].settings.vnext[].users[]`.
 - Modifying other parts of the Xray configuration (e.g., routing, outbound settings).
 - Providing UI flows for manual configuration edits; the process is backend-driven.